orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 ---

+Expand .. operator for 2D grid and graphs

+---

 #### Game Intro
 - Already allow moving around even in this quick intro? - even before collapse down
 - Quick showcase of the possible worlds ; "See the possibilities" ; Too little to see isn't obvious enough.
 Short overwhelm, then calm